centrifuge/documentation/docs/developer/centrifuge-sdk/index.md

 Transactions/extrinsics require a little more configuration because they need to be signed.
 Please note that this does not cover how to sign transactions with a proxy.

 By connecting the `centrifuge` instance with a `signer`, the sourced wallet extension will be triggered to ask for a signature.
 The `signer` can be any signer that's compatible with the polkadot API.
-We use @subwallet/wallet-connect to source mutliple wallets.
+We use @subwallet/wallet-connect to source multiple wallets.

 ```js
 // wallet setup imported from @subwallet/wallet-connect/dotsama/wallets